cezarypiatek/MappingGenerator/README.md

 ![support guide](/doc/support_anim.gif)

 ### Contributing
-Before you start any contributig work, plase read the [contribution guidline](/docs/CONTRIBUTING.md)
+Before you start any contributing work, please read the [contribution guidline](/docs/CONTRIBUTING.md)

 ### Using along with Resharper